 ICanLocalize offers several ways for translating websites, depending on how you’ve built it.

-- If you’re using WordPress or Drupal (leading content management systems), we’ve got solutions that integration professional translation right into the CMS.
+• If you’re using WordPress (leading content management systems), we’ve got a solution that integrates professional translation right into the CMS.